 With the painting job done, you can start working on the tiling.
 Ideally, you should give priority to tiling the bathtub enclosure and shower walls before any other area in your bathroom.

 After that, you can proceed to install the wall tile and finally the bathroom flooring.
-You can buy grout in various colors from almost every bathroom décor shop out there.
+You can buy grout in various colors from almost every kitchen and bath showroom near you.
 Try using grout to stick it on, or put it correctly for both the floor and wall tiles.

 Depending on the setup of your bathroom, you can choose to install both the floor tile and wall tile at the same time.
 In fact, they will be put up simultaneously if you are getting your tub and tile refinished.